Faculty

 Assistant Professor of Genetic Counseling, Department of Medicine

 Natalie is originally from Toronto, Canada, and completed her genetic counseling graduate education at the Icahn School of Medicine at Mount Sinai.
 She has experience with lysosomal storage disease clinical research.
-She is an ABGC board-certified genetic counselor in the Institute for Genomic Medicine, where she serves as the lead genetic counselor overseeing whole exome sequencing research studies with a focus on the genetics of epilepsy and other neurological conditions.
+She is an ABGC board-certified genetic counselor in the Division of Cardiology, where she works with individuals and fmailies with inherited cardiology disorders.

 Maureen Mulhern, MS, MAT, CGC